adamhjk/community-compact/COMMUNITY-COMPACT.md

 of the community disagree with, they have the right to exercise their freedoms under the software license, and create a new distribution of the software without any mention of [SOFTWARE] trademark or branding.
-This is not a hostile act - it is this communities desire that such new communities form, if an agreement cannot be reached.
+This is not a hostile act - it is this community's desire that such new communities form, if an agreement cannot be reached.
 Such communities require a new name, and a new, independent support model.